 - The University Librarian is responsible for ensuring that the principles set out under this policy are adhered to in respect of any acquisitions; all acquisitions of artwork for the art collection must be approved by the Vice-Chancellor.

-- The acceptance of any gift or bequest of artwork for the University's art collection is subject to the prior approval of the Vice-Chancellor, who must, as part of his or her consideration, take account of the relevant principles set out under this policy.
+- The acceptance of any gift or bequest of artwork for the University's art collection is subject to the prior approval of the Vice-Chancellor, who must, as part of their consideration, take account of the relevant principles set out under this policy.